Japanese knotweed across Europe

 Education and outreach:

-They are working to educate the public about the risks associated with invasive alien species, including Japanese knotweed, developing educational materials, and conducting outreach campaigns to raise awareness and encourage action.
+They are working to educate the public about the risks posed by invasive alien species, including Japanese knotweed, by developing educational materials and conducting outreach campaigns to raise awareness and encourage action.

 Citizen science: